 We will sum these two cities up for you simply.
 If you are looking to take on one of America’s most iconic and largest cities, Boston is your obvious choice.
 It’s diverse, it’s stunning, it’s thriving and it’s rich with history.

 With that said, if you want to be near Boston (but not in Boston), we highly recommend you take a hard look at Cambridge.
 At just a twenty minute drive from Boston, it’s a small city that offers great accessibility to its much larger sibling.
 Cambridge is a college town with both MIT and Harvard being located there.
 Unlike, Boston, it’s a bit more laid back, hip and perhaps warmer to newcomers.

 Here at Bellhops, we are constantly moving people to and from places.
 We love what we do because we get to see how each state and city has its own unique personality, culture, and pace.

 The city of Boston and the state of Massachusetts are a pair we’ve become quite fond of.
 They are as American as American gets and they seem to live up to their title… “Hub of the Universe”.
 While they aren’t for everyone, we feel confident saying there is no other place in the world quite like them.
 Anyway, if you would like to move there (or anywhere for that matter), just give us a shout.

 By The Bellhops Team.

-Here are our choices for the best suburbs in Portland for 2019.
+Here our picks for the top 5 neighborhoods in Tucson for 2019.
+Enjoy.